microchip-pic-avr-examples/pic16f13145-spectrum-analyzer-mplab-mcc/README.md

 ## Summary

-This example demonstrates how to implement an FFT Spectum Analyser using PIC16F13145 microcontroller.
+This example demonstrates how to implement a FFT Spectum Analyser using the PIC16F13145 microcontroller.
 The 16-band frequency spectrum is displayed on a WS2812 LED Matrix using CLB.
 <br>

 ##  How to Program the Curiosity Nano Board